 CONTENTS 133 BEGINNING NEXT

 BEGINNING: an event whose inheritance came from an end

+Beginnings are bequeathed the wherewithal of their existence from the demise of an end.
 The beginning of an imago is inherited from the end of a chrysalis.
-Clearing what are considered weeds from an area of earth, could be the event marking the beginning of a garden.
-Invading a country is often the event which precipitates the beginning of a war.
+Clearing the designated weeds from an area of earth, is the propitious event marking the beginning of a garden.
+A military border incursion is often the beginning event which precipitates a war-event.
 The flash of lightning event is the energetic event which is the precursor of thunder.

+CONTENTS 133 BEGINNING NEXT